UX design for beginners: basics, examples and first steps

 Why is UX design so important for companies?

-- reduces interruption times
+- reduces drop-off rates

 - increases conversion rates